ZeSlammy/iSpindHub/README.md

 - [ ] Configuration Page for Little Bock

-- [ ] Configuration Page for BrewFather
+- [X] Configuration Page for BrewFather

-- [ ] Configuration Page for URL
+- [X] Configuration Page for URL

-- [ ] Jobs that send info to LittleBock / BrewFather / etc
+- [X] Jobs that send info to LittleBock / BrewFather / etc (Done for BF)

 - [ ] Page to manage log files (Delete / Trim)